The Foods of England | Cookbooks | Diary | Index | Magic Menu |

 Historic

 If you ordered finest manchet, but were given inferior bread, you had been cheated - it seems to be the case that the verb meaning "to substitute by trickery, to deprive, to deceive" is derived from the name of the bread.
+There is some indication that Sly Cake has also been refererd to as 'Cheat'.

 For other traditional bread types, see: